zjunlp/DeepKE/.github/ISSUE_TEMPLATE/question_consult.md

 ---
-name: Bug report
+name: Question consult
-about: Create a report to help us improve
+about: Other question want to ask
 title: ''
-labels: 'bug'
+labels: 'question'
 assignees: ''

 ---

-**Describe the bug**
+**Describe the question**
-> A clear and concise description of what the bug is.
+> A clear and concise description of what the question is.